Primer: Russian IP law and practice rules post-Ukraine invasion

 The Russian government also took steps to stop foreign owners from terminating their IP obligations in the country.

 The government’s position on IP licensing is reflected in at least two bills drafted by the government.
+The status of these bills is currently unknown.

 The proposed law would apply to foreign companies with more than 100 employees or a valuation of 1 billion rubles ($9.1 million) in which individuals from “unfriendly countries” own at least a 25% stake.